Users of the Budget, Standard, Advanced and Corporate

 The -days argument refers to the validity period.
 In this example, the certificate would expire one year from now.

 Prior to the inclusion of your vhost in the SSL httpd configuration file, csoftadm performs a few verifications on the certificate and key.
-You may run these checks manually using the following commands:
+You can check certificates manually using the following commands:

 # For RSA keys: $ openssl rsa -in key # For DSA keys: $ openssl dsa -in key # For keys which require a passphrase: $ openssl dsa -in key -passin file:pp # To read a X.509 certificate fingerprint: $ openssl x509 -in cert -fingerprint

 The following command may be used to read the CN (Common Name) of the certificate.
 This value must match your main domain name exactly.
-Mismatch of the CN and the main domain is the most common cause of failure.
+Mismatch of the CN and the main domain is a common cause of failure.

 # To read a X.509 certificate subject field: $ openssl x509 -in cert -subject